dppham1/albums/README.md

  - Once inside, from the `weecare` directory, run `sh albums/tests/unit/run_unit_tests.sh`

 ## Postman Collection
-- The Albums API have been exported as a Postman Collection for your convenience 😬 The Collection also has docs on how the API works, but in case you don't use Postman, see the Endpoints section below.
+- The Albums API has been exported as a Postman Collection for your convenience 😬 The Collection also has docs on how the API works, but in case you don't use Postman, see the Endpoints section below.

 ## Endpoints